arnemorken/anypaginator/README.md

 # anyPaginator
-An easy to use, yet advanced and fully customizable javascript/jQuery paginator.
+An easy to use, yet advanced and fully customizable javascript/jQuery paginator plugin.

 <img src="examples/anyPaginator1.png"><br/>